 All visitors must call the PICU before entering.
 A direct line to the nurse's station is provided at the entrance to the unit.
 All visitors must call and identify the child they wish to visit.
 The child's nurse will determine if the child may have any additional visitors.
 Visitors may at times be denied admittance (such times may include but are not limited to the following situations; if the child already has two visitors, if a procedure is being performed on the child, etc.).
 Visitation is restricted during shift change, which is between 7 a.m.-8 a.m. and 7 p.m.-8 p.m.
 Visitation may also be restricted during morning rounds.

 A waiting room is provided just outside the front door of the PICU near the elevators.
 Accommodations for sleeping in the PICU are not provided.
 One or two family members may spend the night in the waiting room (the space limitations in the waiting room may require the charge nurse to limit overnight visitors to one per child during periods of high census).
 In addition, linens may be obtained from the PICU staff.
-The linens should be returned to the PICU in the morning or placed in a soiled linen hamper in the waiting room and on the fifth floor.
+The linens should be returned to the PICU in the morning or placed in a soiled linen hamper in the waiting room.

 A restroom, with a shower, is provided in the waiting room for parents and families.
 Additional restrooms are located on the first floor in the lobby.
 If additional shower facilities are needed, the charge nurse will coordinate a location with the nurse manager or nursing supervisor.
 The Ronald McDonald house is available nearby for overnight sleeping arrangements.
 All family members and friends must follow the dietary guidelines for the patient they are visiting.